Govardhanchavhan/GOVARDHANCHavhan/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Govardhan Chavhan
 =========================================================================================================================================

-IT HR Enthusiast
+IT HR Enthusiast-Professional
 ----------------

-Aspiring Data Analyst | IT HR Professional with Over a Decade of Experience | Passionate About Data Science & Analytics I am a seasoned HR professional with over 11.5 years of experience in IT recruitment and HR processes, complemented by a strong technical foundation in Electronics and Telecommunication Engineering (EXTC).
-My transition into the field of data analytics stems from a deep passion for leveraging data to drive strategic decisions and enhance business outcomes.
-Having honed my skills in Advanced Excel, Power BI, Python, MySQL, and EDA (Exploratory Data Analysis), I bring a unique blend of HR expertise and data-driven insights to the table.
-Currently advancing my knowledge in Machine Learning (ML) and Deep Learning (DL), I am committed to mastering the art of predictive analytics and creating impactful visualizations that tell compelling stories through data.
-My professional journey is guided by the vision of integrating analytics into HR practices to optimize processes, enhance decision-making, and contribute to the broader organizational strategy.
-Equipped with an MBA, I possess the business acumen to align analytics initiatives with organizational goals.
-Key Skills & Tools: Analytics: Exploratory Data Analysis (EDA), Predictive Analytics Tools: Advanced Excel, Power BI, Python, SQL/MySQL Special Interests: Machine Learning (ML), Deep Learning (DL), Data Visualization
+**Aspiring Data Analyst | IT HR Professional | Passionate About Data Science & Analytics**

+With over 3.5 years of experience in IT recruitment and HR processes and a technical foundation in Electronics and Telecommunication Engineering, I am driven to integrate data-driven insights into strategic business decisions.
+Proficient in Advanced Excel, Power BI, Python, MySQL, and EDA, I am currently expanding my expertise in Machine Learning and Deep Learning to master predictive analytics and impactful data visualization.

+Backed by an MBA and strong business acumen, I aim to bridge the gap between analytics and HR practices to optimize processes and contribute to organizational success.

+**Key Skills:**
+- **Analytics:** EDA, Predictive Analytics
+- **Tools:** Advanced Excel, Power BI, Python, SQL/MySQL
+- **Focus Areas:** Machine Learning, Deep Learning, Data Visualization
 * 🌍  I'm based in india maharashtra
 * ✉️  You can contact me at [chavhangovardhan97@gmail.com](mailto:chavhangovardhan97@gmail.com)
 * 🚀  I'm currently working on [DREAM WITH DATA TRAINING RESEARCH & DEVELOPMENT CENTER](http://https://dreamwithdata.in)